rubyfu/RubyFu/module_0x1__basic_ruby_kung_fu/conversion.md

 ```

 **Octal unicode escape**
-For octal escape is exact the same except we convert the string to octal instead of hex
+For octal escape is exact the same except we convert the string to octal instead of hexadecimal
 ```ruby
 "Rubyfu".each_char.map {|c| '\u' + c.ord.to_s(8).rjust(4, '0')}.join
 ```